KILTprotocol/docs/docs/develop/sdk/1-getting-started-guide/00-getting-started.md

 ...
 ```

-Now we have the endpoints!
+Now we have the **endpoints**!
 Lets see if we can find a credential among them.
 We can select one of the endpoints and query the url to see if it returns a credential!

 A new line after `endPoints` add the following: